vanderfreitas/DCTIF/README.md

 # COMPLEX NETWORKS APPROACH FOR DYNAMICAL CHARACTERIZATION OF NONLINEAR SYSTEMS

+Abstract: Bifurcation diagrams and Lyapunov exponents are the main tools for dynamical systems characterization.
+However, they are often computationally expensive and complex to calculate.
+We present two approaches for dynamical characterization of nonlinear systems via generation of an undirected complex network that is built from their time series.
+Periodic windows and chaos can be detected by analyzing network statistics like average degree, density and betweenness centrality.
+Results are assessed in two discrete time nonlinear maps.

 Implementation of two algorithms for dynamical characterization of nonlinear systems using complex networks:
 ⋅⋅* Dynamical Characterization with the Top Integral Function (DCTIF) ⋅⋅* Dynamical Characterization with Symbolic Dynamics (DCSD)